MagicMango54123/Nabhans_BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7I7oJT4viuw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 <!---
 **Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**
+Go to YouTube, click Share -> Embed, and copy and paste the code to replace what's below.**
 -->
 # Schematics
 <!---
 Here's where you'll put images of your schematics.
-[Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.
+[Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resources for creating professional schematic diagrams, though BSE recommends Tinkercad because it can be done easily and for free in the browser.
 -->
 # Code
 <!---